Bill Hardgrave: Research

 Hardgrave's research career has seen him be awarded two patents and publish five books, as well as over 85 articles.
 Several of Hardgrave's publications came in leading journals such as MIS Quarterly, Production & Operations Management, Journal of Management Information Systems and the European Journal of Information Systems.
-Hardgrave's research has been cited by the Wall Street Journal, CNN, BusinessWeek and The NewsHour with Jim Lehrer, among others.
+Hardgrave's research has been cited by The Wall Street Journal, CNN, BusinessWeek and The NewsHour with Jim Lehrer, among others.

-In May 2009 while working as the executive directory of the RFID Research Center at Arkansas, Hardgrave received the Ted Williams Award from AIM Global as the most influential researcher in the field of RFID.
+In May 2009 while working as the executive director of the RFID Research Center at Arkansas, Hardgrave received the Ted Williams Award from AIM Global as the most influential researcher in the field of RFID.
 In 2013, he was awarded the Special Achievement award from the RFID Journal for his overall impact on the field.
 Hardgrave has delivered nearly 200 invited talks worldwide to a total audience of more than 35,000 people.

 Family

-Hardgrave has a wife named Ronda.
-They have two children: Rachel and Gavin.
+Hardgrave and his wife Ronda have two children, Rachel and Gavin.